ccorcos/groove-salad/README.md

 ```

 ## To Do

+- synth with multiple notes
+- display where you're holding down a note or not
+- rotatable circle
+- rotatable keyboard

+---

 - keyboard play notes -- start all on for and map to numbers with label
 - persist scale store to localStorage
 - "select chord" block (maj5, minor7, etc.)